How Much Does Laser Tattoo Removal Hurt? – Pain Guide

 The white blood cells will attempt to break down the ink, though very slowly.
 They will also carry small parts of it to the liver, where the ink will be processed and discharged.
 The ink particles, however, are too large for the small cells to handle, therefore they can’t remove it in its entirety.
 This is what makes tattoos permanent.

-I’m afraid rubbing alcohol, baby oil or tape isn’t going to help you here.
+I’m afraid that rubbing alcohol, baby oil or tape isn’t going to help you here.
 If you desire to remove a tattoo, you will need to do so with lasers.
 The laser will break up the ink particles bit by bit—making them smaller, and easier, for the white blood cells to remove them.

 The lasers used for tattoo removal are “q-switched,” or ultrashort pulse lasers.
 These lasers are brought to a high temperature, which is needed to break up the ink.
 They work at an extremely fast speed, some as quickly as one trillionth of a second.
 This measurement is called “picoseconds.”
 The speed of the laser plays a significant role in how effective the removal process will be.